What Are Buy-to-Let Investments?

 Portfolio investors tend to use the rental returns from one property to help fund the deposit for another, which can help scale a buy-to-let portfolio efficiently.

-There are a number of taxes that come with buying-to-let.
+There are a number of taxes that come with buying-to-let investments.
 These are largely mandatory but change depending on your own personal circumstances.
 The most important taxes to consider include Income Tax, Capital Gains Tax and Stamp Duty Land Tax.

 Income Tax